DrxcoDev/MyNuxtJS/Complements/loadingdropbox/README.md

-# Nuxt 3 Minimal Starter
+# Modern loading box

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+❓ Read: `Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.`

 ## Setup